 Mentors, Inc. was founded in 1987 by a parent and a concerned educator who recognized the significant, untapped resource that the large pool of highly educated adults in Washington, D.C. represented for the many young people in the city’s public schools.
 The program has evolved from one focused on matching students from high performing schools with mentors and serving hundreds of pairs annually, to one using research-based best practices to achieve the best outcomes for youth who need mentors most, with a focus on quality over quantity.
 We’ve now embraced the benefit of helping our students learn about a variety of career opportunities to refine their personal interests, for students who may not have had the benefit of family and community-driven exploration.

 Mentors, Inc. has matched and supported over 6,500 students with over $700,000 in college scholarships to graduating seniors.
 We remain an open-enrollment (motivation is the only requirement), citywide, one-on-one high school mentoring program, though we focus our recruitment on students who need mentors most.

 Since the start, our goal has been to help our students graduate from high school and go on to college, to open up a lifetime of possibilities.
+Now, we're helping them consider careers for their future.
 And we do this using the research-based best practices of MENTOR National Mentoring Partnership, which advocates for mentoring nation-wide.
 Need more inspiration?
-View the brief National Mentoring Partnership CEO's video-advocacy on the value of mentoring, or the 29-minute NBC's Education Nation: Exploring the Role of Mentoring panel discussion from October 2013.
+View the brief National Mentoring Partnership CEO's video-advocacy on the value of mentoring, or a video case for the importance of STEM in after-school programming.